 Dataset Coverage Selection Process

-The next algorithm shows the selection process of the data coverages.
+The next algorithm shows the selection process of the Data Coverage features.

-The idea is to find all data coverages for the scale band that contains the scale parameter and select those which overlap the viewport.
-The viewport will be then modified in a way that it only defines the part that is still not covered.
+The idea is to find all Data Coverage features for the scale band that contains the scale parameter and select those which overlap the viewport.
+The viewport should then be modified in a way that it only defines the part that is yet to be covered.

-If this part is not empty the algorithm will proceed with the next smaller scale band until the remaining viewport is empty or there is no more scale band to investigate.
+If this part is not empty the algorithm will proceed with the next smaller scale band until the remaining viewport is empty or there is no smaller scale band to investigate.